November 10, 2021

 Once inside, she occupied the fortress, which gave her access to heavy and wisely positioned cannons.

-Her message was simple: "We need safe passage out of Rome.
-Until this is done, if you dare cross the bridge to go elect a new Pope, I'm going to blow you assholes up to the moon.
-And let me remind you that we know so little about the moon, but it does seem inhospitable!"
+We need safe passage out of Rome.
+Until this is granted, if you dare cross the bridge to go elect a new Pope, I'm going to blow your asses up to the moon.
+And let me remind you that we know so little about the moon, but it does seem inhospitable!

 Finally, it was agreed that she and her husband would not only receive safe passage, but they would also retain the lordship of Forlì.
+Caterina doubled down:

 The new Pope was a generous and kind man, which was rather novel for a Pope.
-All in all, he only hated one person, and this person was Girolamo Riario, to the surprise of no one.
+All in all, he only hated one person, and that person was Girolamo Riario, to the surprise of no one.

 End of Part 1.